 IBM Control Desk provides you with the Problems Application to carry out the management process.
-The problem is recorded in the form of a ticket.
-All applications in IBM Control Desk are interconnected so you can easily link the tickets within two or more different applications.
+The problem is recorded in a ticket.
+All applications in IBM Control Desk are interconnected, so you can easily link the tickets within two or more different applications.

-You can also opt for a template to automatically fill in the data.
+You can also opt for a template to fill in the data automatically.
 Using the Source field, you specify one of 8 possible ways where the problem originates from, including a self-service.
 The application also allows you to add data using the Classification tab.
-The agent just needs to classify the problem, and most of the information will be updated.
+The agent only needs to classify the problem, and most of the information will be updated.

 Distinctive features of both tools

-As we have mentioned above, both products have all the necessary functionality for effective service management.
+As mentioned above, both products have all the necessary functionality for effective service management.
 However, for all their similarities, they also have unique features.

 Jira Service Desk

 It provides users with a project-based approach to ITSM.
-This allows achieving the most convenient collaboration between individual teams.
+This allows achieving a highly convenient collaboration between individual teams.

-One of the Service Desk’s main features is the ability to communicate with other Atlassian products such as Jira, Confluence, and Hipchat.
-For example, you can link the existing tickets to Jira issues or to a specific page in the Confluence knowledge base, and thus make changes reporting and tracking more convenient.
-In addition, using Atlassian products like WatchTower will save you plenty of time since you can manage several Jiras using one application.
+One of the Service Desk’s main features is the ability to communicate with other Atlassian products, such as Jira, Confluence, and Hipchat.
+For example, you can link existing tickets to Jira issues or to a specific page in the Confluence knowledge base, and thus make change reporting and tracking more convenient.
+Besides, there are plenty of add-ons for Atlassian products, for instance, WatchTower, an app that saves you time and effort since you can manage several Jiras using one application.